youngeunkwon0405/RL/README.md

       - [Multi-node](#multi-node-2)
   - [Cluster Start](#cluster-start)

-**Nemo-Reinforcer** is a scalable and efficient post-training library designed for models ranging from 1 GPU to thousands, and from tiny to over 100 billion parameters.
+**Nemo-RL** is a scalable and efficient post-training library designed for models ranging from 1 GPU to thousands, and from tiny to over 100 billion parameters.

 What you can expect: